Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 // let's create a SecretClient const secretClient = new SecretClient(keyVaultUrl, credential);

-// Assuming you've already created a KeyVault certificate,
+// Assuming you've already created a Key Vault certificate,
 // and that certificateName contains the name of your certificate const certificateSecret = await secretClient.getSecret(certificateName);